-I’m sorry, but I’m no Nicolas Sparks or William Shakespeare.
+I’m sorry, but I’m no Nicholas Sparks or William Shakespeare.
 This tale does not have gripping plot twists or personalities willing to take their own lives in the name of love.
 The only thing dying in this story is cup after cup of coffee.
 But for me, coffee represents so much more than a morning beverage.
 This is my love story.

-It all began with my first offical cup of coffee at Flatlands in my home town.
+It all began with my first official cup of coffee at Flatlands in my hometown.
 Before this fateful moment, I had sips here and there of my parents’ cups of joe, but the bitterness provoked me to turn my nose up to any further interest.
 My unsophisticated taste buds were not yet ready to enter the world of coffee.
 But that all changed when I sat down to my first artisan mug of Flatlands’s coffee.
 Ben, the owner and my old neighbor, set me up with one of his best varieties and encouraged me to first taste the coffee without any additives.
 He was the person who finally got me on the black coffee train, and from there I would never go back.

 Fast forward two years later.
 My newfound pastime became searching for the most artisan coffee shops around my current location.
 I absolutely loved the ambience that Flatlands portrayed and I felt that the aesthetic added to the overall coffee experience.
 Or perhaps that’s just my millennial instagram tendencies...I digress.
 Then one January day I stumbled upon a Coffee Roasting shop that would soon become my home away from home: Maddie & Bella Coffee Roasters.